IIPR ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of June 24, 2022 in the Class Action Filed on Behalf of Innovative Industrial Properties, Inc. Shareholders

-NEW YORK , June 7, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Innovative Industrial Properties, Inc. (NYSE: IIPR) alleging that the Company violated federal securities laws.
+NEW YORK, June 14, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Innovative Industrial Properties, Inc. (NYSE: IIPR) alleging that the Company violated federal securities laws.

 Class Period: May 7, 2020 to April 13, 2022